phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the effective size of the descendant populations for the DP model.

+The ``prior-root_relative_population_size.pdf`` plot shows the expected gamma prior distribution on the relative effective size of the ancestral population (orange line) against a histogram of the relative ancestral population sizes sampled during the ``ecoevolity`` analysis.
+Spot on:

 .. figure:: /images/prior-sampling-dpp-prior-root_relative_population_size.png
     :align: center